asjay/trading/README.md

 In future iterations the bot is also going to do arbitrage between the various exchanges that it will support.

 We intend to continually develop the algorithms to get better profit margins.
+This is a commit.